Self-Employed Remortgages With Debt Consolidation

 Before the application is approved, every mortgage company will check that the debts have been managed responsibly.

-They'll want to satisfy themselves that the applicant has made payments on time, and not gotten into financial difficulty at any point.
+They'll want to satisfy themselves that the applicant has a good credit score, has made payments on time, and not gotten into financial difficulty at any point.

 Verification checks